 Truly a Road Less Taken - U.S Park Service Style

 For a totally different experience, go a little further south to Florida.
 Off its coast, on St. Vincent National Refuge, a 9-mile long 4-mile wide Gulf Coast barrier island, the USFWS established the critically endangered Red wolves to breed in the wild unmolested.
 Offspring are relocated to populate other Florida or South Carolina locations.
 Although the USFWS keeps the island’s red wolf population to a single breeding pair it’s a wonderful place to look for these remarkable animals and experience the wild and pristine paradise that was Florida prior to development.
 Hike or ride your bike (bring it on the ferry) over the island’s 80 miles of trails.
 Numerous wildlife-viewing stops are scattered along the way.
+Update 2018 : It may already be too late to view red wolves here as the program to breed red wolves has been halted.
+The US Fish and Game has a proposal for what they term, a "non-essential population"

 Sometimes Called: Mississippi wolf, Florida wolf